Dominion Energy: Political activities

+Dominion’s political spending has supported the passage of numerous laws favorable to its interests.
+For example, the 2007 Virginia Electric Utility Regulation Act (SB1416/HB3068) introduced rate adjustment clauses (RACs), allowing Dominion to recover specific costs outside of base rates.
+These RACs have accounted for more than 60% of electric bill increases over the past 16 years.
+The law also reduced the State Corporation Commission’s (SCC) authority to adjust rates or return overearnings to customers.

+In 2015, Dominion backed rate freeze legislation (SB1349), which blocked the SCC from reviewing the utility’s rates until 2021.
+Dominion argued the freeze was needed to shield customers from potential federal regulations, but critics contended it enabled the company to retain excess profits without regulatory scrutiny.

+In 2023, Dominion supported legislation (SB1265/HB1770) to increase its profits by $4 billion, according to the Virginia State Corporation Commission.
+The sponsors of this bill, former Senator Majority Leader Dick Saslaw and House Majority Leader Terry Kilgore, have received a combined total of over $2,000,000 in contributions from the utility.

+Dominion’s lobbying reach extends beyond Virginia.
+In West Virginia, Dominion lobbyists supported the 2021 Critical Infrastructure Protection Act, which created felony penalties for protesting near oil and gas facilities.
+The bill’s sponsor, Delegate John Kelly, stated the legislation was “requested by the natural gas industry.”

+Public concern over Dominion's political influence has grown, prompting a rising number of Virginia lawmakers to reject its campaign contributions.
+Legislative proposals to ban political donations from regulated utility monopolies to the officials who oversee them have been introduced repeatedly but have not passed.

+As of April 2025, Dominion employs 25 registered lobbyists in Virginia.
+Among them is Bernard McNamee, a former Federal Energy Regulatory Commission member and contributor to the Project 2025 policy agenda, which calls for eliminating greenhouse gas evaluations for pipeline approvals and cutting federal funding for renewable energy initiatives.

 Charitable contributions

 Dominion's social investment program is carried out primarily through the Dominion Foundation, which gives about $20 million each year to charities in the states in which Dominion does business.

 Dominion also has the Benjamin J. Lambert, III, Volunteer of the Year Program.
 2017 was the thirty-third year of the program recognizing top company volunteers.
 Dominion honors the volunteers by paying $1000 to the charity of the individual's choice.
 In 2016, twelve employees from Ohio, Pennsylvania, Virginia and West Virginia were selected.

 In 2020, Dominion responded to the coronavirus pandemic by stopping service disconnects for non-payment and helping customers who had been disconnected for not making payments to reconnect to its service.
 It is also waiving late and reconnection fees.
 The company has also directed its charitable foundation to provide $1 million in aid to help individuals and organizations fighting COVID-19.
 The $1 million will be offered to national groups like the American Red Cross and local organizations the company identifies.